 Built in 1913, Gosford's Anglican Rectory is important for its associations with the local Anglican church and Anglican community.
 It is architecturally significant to the local area as a fine, intact example of a Federation-style house.

-An interpretive sign highlights the significance of building's architecture and the role of the Anglican church in Gosford's history.
+1 x interpretive sign on historic building An interpretive sign highlights the significance of building's architecture and the role of the Anglican church in Gosford's history.

 2.02.02 The spiritual life